Matt-Naganidhi/NotSelfMiniGameExpressVPNhackathon/README.md

 # Not Self Mini Game - ExpressVPN Hackathon

 This repository contains the "Not Self" minigame project developed for the ExpressVPN Hackathon.
-The project aims to create an engaging, privacy-focused minigame that integrates with the NotSelf app's Internal Family Systems (IFS) model.
+The project aims to create an engaging, privacy-focused minigame that integrates with the NotSelf app's Internal Family System(IFS) model.

 ## Project Overview